 Improving Contraceptive Method Mix – Indonesia

-Key outcomes from ICMM include:
+Key outcomes from the Improving Contraceptive Method Mix project include:

-ICMM showed that advocacy is effective to reinvigorate FP programs, expand the method mix, and more fully meet the family planning needs of women in Indonesia.
+ICMM showed that advocacy is effective to reinvigorate FP programs, expand the method mix and more fully meet the family planning needs of women in Indonesia.
 The program also improved capacity to help scale up this approach throughout the country.
-This district-level approach is already being scaled up by the Indonesian government and its partners, to help them achieve their Family Planning 2020 (FP2020) goals and Sustainable Development Goals (SDGs).
+This district-level approach is already being scaled up by the Indonesian government and its partners to help them achieve their Family Planning 2020 (FP2020) goals and Sustainable Development Goals (SDGs).

 USAID, Australian Department of Foreign Affairs and Trade (DFAT), additional support from the Bill & Melinda Gates Foundation

 Two Indonesian provinces, East Java and Nusa Tenggara Barat

 Center for Health Research at Universitas Indonesia; Cipta Cara Padu Foundation